 The Liter[r]a series is an initiative of the Olga Tokarczuk Foundation, implemented in cooperation with foreign partners, with the financial support of the Polish Ministry of Culture and National Heritage within the Promotion of Polish Culture Abroad programme for 2025.

-The concluding events of the Literra 2025 project will take place on 14 November 2025 at the University of Amsterdam, at the Department for European Studies, Faculty of Humanities, where Urszula Honek and the translator of her book Charlotte Pothuizen will jointly lead a literary translation masterclass based on White Nights (Witte nachten, De Bezige Bij 2025).
+On November 14, 2025 in Amsterdam, we organized the last two events of this year’s cycle of the Liter[r]a project, kindly hosted by the University of Amsterdam – Faculty of Humanities and SPUI25.
+The morning literary translation masterclass, held in one of the magnificent seminar rooms of the PC Hoofthuis, Spuistraat 134, was co-led by the author Urszula Honek and Charlotte Pothuizen, the translator behind the Dutch version of White Nights.
+Their Witte Nachten (De Bezige Bij 2025) was the locus of their reflection and theoretical and practical discussion about the literary translation process.
 As a poet migrating towards prose, Honek retains her poetic discipline, which manifests in pauses, concise verses and understatements.
 Her afterimage-stories, familiar to readers of her poetry, open up additional perspectives, and the entire volume is a saga about a place where the fates of humans and animals and the fate of the land intertwine in very specific ways.
 Each memory preserves different elements of the story, leaving everyone with their sovereign right to history.
 The narrative unfurls using resonant language rich in metaphors.
 Honek frequently suspends the definitive conclusion of her stories, leaving them open-ended.
-An authors’ meeting with Urszula Honek and Charlotte Pothuizen will take place on the same day at 8 p.m. at SPUI25.
-Operating since 2007, SPUI25 is a cultural and academic institution located in the heart of Amsterdam.
-It organises meetings with authors, book presentations, award ceremonies, lectures and educational activities, catering to artistic, scientific and activist communities.
-The evening meeting with the writer and the translator of Witte nachten will be hosted by Niña Weijers.

 Urszula Honek, pisarka, poetka.
 Kraków, 20 marca 2024 r.